Build and Push Docker Image to Artifact

 - docker # After declaration, docker commands can be used directly in the pipeline

-# Import DOCKER credentials from a secret repository into environment variables
+# Import Docker credentials from a secret repository into environment variables

 imports: https://cnb.cool/<your-repo-slug>/-/blob/main/xxx/docker-envs.yml